WallarooLabs/wally/book/wallaroo-tools/giles-receiver.md

 3. Read `message_length` bytes and decode according to your application's `SinkEncoder` encoding scheme, if desired.
 4. Save or process the message
 5. GOTO 1

+For decoding the output, please see [Decoding Giles Receiver Output](/book/appendix/decoding-giles-receiver-output.md).